Geezering/ahmm/md_docs3/Abstract_Expressionism.md

 # Abstract Expressionism: Key Facts and Context
 ## Main Locations:
-- New York City was the main centre, with some activity in California (especially the San Francisco Bay Area)[7][1]
+- New York City was the main centre
+- Also some activity in California (especially the San Francisco Bay Area)[7][1]
 ## Relevant previous art movements:
 - Surrealism (focus on the unconscious and dreams)[6][7]
 - German Expressionism (emotional intensity)[7]